nchelales/532ClassifierProject/README.md

 Grayscale Images

-File For Results Are Grouped by Algorithm and Feature Set Used to Build Each Model
+File For Results Are Grouped by Algorithm and Feature Set Used to Build Each Model.

+There is only one python file, which is divided into three separate sections (KNN, SVM, and CNN).
+Each section is separate by a long string of " #####" to denote sections.
+If one section is desired to be run only, comment out the other sections and run so forth.
+Outputs will automatically be saved in the same file naming convention as are in the GitHub repo (.csv and .png files).